Narcolapser/CMSContent/README.md

 ###0.7:

-* Forms.
+* Forms. - check
 * CMS Editor fixes:
   * make update/save work on first click.
   * Add the ability to delete documents.
-* Fix issue where re-arranged documents or new documents loose security config dialog.
+* Fix issue where re-arranged documents or new documents loose security config dialog. - check
+* Add edit/new form button to config view

 ###0.8: